pedroalvesbatista/singularity-admindocs/installation.rst

-Of course, you can also start with a plain OS Vagrant box as a base and then install Singularity using one of the above methods for Linux.
+Of course, you can also start with a plain OS Vagrant box as a base and then install Apptainer using one of the above methods for Linux.